 Interest of the group to recruit a clinician-scientist: Since the BCLC major research aim is to characterise the relevance of immune modulation in the efficacy of treatment and the identification of the parameters that may identify the patients benefitting from immunomodulatory agents, we have given priority to the incorporation of an expert clinician with a robust background in immune-oncology.

-Key words: Breast cancer, biomarkers, gene expression, clinical trials, drug sensitivity.
+Key words: Solid tumors, biomarkers, gene expression, clinical trials, drug sensitivity.

 Description of the research line: Use genomic or molecular data to guide clinical trial design and biomarker development and study molecular mechanisms of drug sensitivity in order to identify optimal treatment regimens for patients with solid tumors.

-Research group: Translational genomics and targeted therapeutics in solid tumors: Our main objective is to use genomic or molecular data to guide clinical trial design and biomarker development and study molecular mechanisms of drug sensitivity in order to identify optimal treatment regimens for patients with breast tumors.
-Our great potential lies in the amount of clinical data and biological samples from clinical trials that allow the development of several lines of breast cancer research.
+Research group: Translational genomics and targeted therapeutics in solid tumors: Our main objective is to use genomic or molecular data to guide clinical trial design and biomarker development and study molecular mechanisms of drug sensitivity in order to identify optimal treatment regimens for patients with solid tumors.
+Our great potential lies in the amount of clinical data and biological samples from clinical trials that allow the development of several lines of research in solid tumors.
 Also, in the last few years our group has developed basic and translational research lines, thanks to the collaboration with other research groups such as: Baylor College, University of North Carolina or Institute of Cancer Research.

 Additional information about the research group: Importance of the clinician-scientists within the group: As head of the Medical Oncology Department at Hospital Clínic of Barcelona, Dr. Prat created a lab team at August Pi i Sunyer Biomedical Research Institute (IDIBAPS) called “Translational Genomics and Targeted Therapeutics in Solid Tumors”) that integrates medical oncologists, bioinformatics and translational biologists.
 On other hand, Dr Prat is the scientific coordinator of the SOLTI (http://www.gruposolti.org) and member of executive board of the Breast International Group (https://www.bigagainstbreastcancer.org/).We have established collaborations with TBCRC Group, ALLIANCE and ICR, which allows our translational research to be very focused on clinical needs.

-Interest of the group to recruit a clinician-scientist: We seek a highly motivated clinician-scientist to provide expertise in establishing preclinical models of breast cancer such as patient-derived xenografts and organoids to Dr Prat’s translational research team.
+Interest of the group to recruit a clinician-scientist: We seek a highly motivated clinician-scientist to provide expertise in establishing preclinical models of solid tumors (e.g.: breast cancer, colorectal cancer or urologic tumors) such as patient-derived xenografts and organoids to Dr Prat’s translational research team.
 He/she will have the opportunities to learn about cutting-edge technologies including the use of the NanoString platform, to learn gene expression and clinical data analysis.

 Key words: Genetics, Polygenic risk scores, neuroimaging, cognition, children and adolescents.